What Redistricting Looks Like In Every State

 Difference between the partisan lean of the state’s median district and the state as a whole.

 Difference between each party’s share of “wasted votes” — those that don’t contribute to a candidate winning.

 The number of districts in the state whose partisan leans are between R+5 and D+5.

-The demographic and partisan breakdown of this proposed map in Indiana
+The demographic and partisan breakdown of Indiana’s new map

 |District||Incumbent||Partisan lean||Racial makeup|

 The racial makeup of each district is of the voting-age population.